benlyonsw/Week-2-Debugging-blyonsw/README.md

   -  "Error in file(file, ifelse(append, "a", "w")) : cannot open the connection" - This means that R cannot open the specified file.
 The solution is to check the file path and permissions, and make sure that the file is accessible by R.

   -  "Error: unexpected symbol in: "x <- c(1, 2, 3) +" - This means that there is an unexpected symbol, such as a typo, in the R code.
 The solution is to check the code for typos and correct them, most commonly this is a missing comma or parentheses, or providing the wrong arguments to a function call.

+ -   Warning: In x + y : longer object length is not a multiple of shorter object length - This means that the vectors being added have different lengths, and R is recycling the shorter vector to match the length of the longer vector.
+This can cause unexpected results and it is recommended to check the lengths of the vectors and make sure they match before performing any operations.

+  -  Error in parse(text = x) : <text>:1:0: unexpected end of input - This means that there is a problem with the R code being parsed, often due to a missing parenthesis or bracket.
+The solution is to check the code for any missing or extra characters and correct them.

+  -  Warning: NAs introduced by coercion - This means that R is introducing missing values (NA) due to a type coercion.
+This can happen when trying to combine different types of data, such as characters and numerics.
+The solution is to check the data types of the variables and make sure they are compatible before performing any operations.

+  -  Error in x[y == z] : invalid subscript type 'list' - This means that the subscript used to index the object 'x' is not a valid type, such as a list.
+The solution is to check the type of the object being used to index 'x' and make sure it is a valid type such as a logical vector, numeric vector or character vector.

+  -  Error in x[y] <- z : replacement has length zero - This means that the object being used to replace the values in 'x' has a length of zero.
+The solution is to check the object being used for replacement and make sure it has the same length as 'x' or the corresponding index.

+  -  Warning: Non-ASCII characters are being interpreted as ASCII - This means that R is interpreting non-ASCII characters as ASCII characters.
+This can cause unexpected results and it is recommended to check the encoding of your data and make sure it is in the correct format before performing any operations.

 This is just a few of the most common errors in R, but there are many other types of error messages that can occur in R. Keep in mind that the best way to troubleshoot R errors is to read the error message carefully and look for clues about where the error is occurring in your code.